-Just after relating in the first person “the bitter and swift exile, and the destruction that devoured us when we were expelled from our settlement in Spain,” Abravanel envisions the entire history of biblical kingship as division process, from a unified kingdom caring for the general concerns of all its tribes and subjects, into two divided entities ruling over only a part of the Hebrew people.
-The division was completed in an unequal way.
-The kingdom of Judah retained much of the general religious ethos of the first Kings, whereas the Kingdom of Israel fell into idolatry and wicked particularistic concerns.
-The uneven process of division brought about an uneven disintegration in which the Kingdom of Israel disappeared much earlier than Kingdom of Judah.
-Yet the division launched an irreversible process whose end was exile.
+Having just related in the first person “the bitter and swift exile, and the destruction that devoured us when we were expelled from our settlement in Spain,” Abravanel proceeds to envision the entire history of biblical kingship as a process of division and decline, the deterioration of a unified kingdom (in which the general concerns of all tribes and subjects are cared for) into two divided entities, each one ruling over only part of the Hebrew people.
+The division was unequal.
+The Kingdom of Judah retained much of the religious ethos of the first kings, whereas the Kingdom of Israel devolved into idolatry and the pursuit of wicked particularistic concerns.
+The uneven process of division brought about an uneven pace of disintegration: the Kingdom of Israel disappeared much earlier than the Kingdom of Judah.
+Regardless, it was the very act of division that launched that irreversible process that ultimately ended in exile:

-Behold we have learned from the histories of this book, that the children of Judah and Israel were all exiled because of their wicked actions… But indeed, not all were exiled at once, but rather at separate times.
-And just as the decay of natural, vital, and psychic powers begins with the limbs farthest away from the heart and then proceeds to those closest to it, and last to decay is the power of the heart, so too the first [to be exiled] of the children of Israel were those in the Transjordan, who like the limbs are farthest away from the heart.
+Behold we have learned from the histories of this book, that the children of Judah and Israel were all exiled due to their wicked actions… But indeed, not all were exiled at once, but rather at separate times.
+And just as the decay of natural, vital, and psychic powers [of the body] begins with the limbs farthest away from the heart and then proceeds to those closest to it, and the last to decay is the power of the heart, so too the first [to be exiled] of the Children of Israel were those [dwelling in] the Transjordan, who like limbs are farthest away from the heart.
 And after them were Samaria and its cities which were closer to the heart, and finally Jerusalem and the house of the Lord—the source of life and strength—were destroyed.

-Abravanel’s insistence on a differentiated disintegration of the Biblical kingdoms conducts him to establish a progressive series of seven exiles from the more distant parts of the territory to its religious centre.
-These seven exiles delineate a progressive decay of the Hebrew people compared to a living organism.
-Yet they also correspond to selection process of the better and genetic part of the organism, “a continuous link according to nature and a straight line from father to son, without interference of strangers.”
-Judah’s pure genealogical line is not without similarity with Abravanel´s own genealogical pride as “son of my lord, the great leader Judah Abravanel, from the seed of Jesse the Bethlehemite, from the house of David prince.”
+Abravanel’s insistence on a differentiated disintegration of the biblical kingdoms leads him to elaborate upon a progressive series of seven exiles from the remotest reaches of the land to its religious center.
+On the one hand, these seven exiles represent the progressive decay of the Hebrew people, compared here to a living organism.
+On the other hand, the series of exiles also represents a process of selection: the best parts of the organism are purified of their less perfect elements, producing “a continuous link according to nature and a straight line from father to son, without the interference of strangers.”
+Abravanel’s insistence on Judah’s pure genealogical line is naturally related to his own proud claims to Davidic lineage.
+Indeed he introduces himself at the beginning of his commentary with the following titles: “son of my lord, the great leader Judah Abravanel, from the seed of Jesse the Bethlehemite, from the house of David the prince.”